Scaling limits of Markov branching trees with applications to Galton-Watson and random unordered trees: Preliminaries on self-similar fragmentations and trees

 In fact, the leaves of the tree $T_C$ are naturally labeled by elements of $C$.
-We will use it in the sequel, without further formalizing the notion of trees with labeled leaves.
+We will use this in the sequel, without further formalizing the notion of trees with labeled leaves.